securityclippy/lambdabot/README.md

 TODO:
+- [ ] Add custom auth on api_gateway to validate bot token
 - [ ] Tighten permissions on ssm parameter store (currently buggy and only works to change permissions by destroying role.
 Attach role perms seem to also fail)
 - [ ] Slash commands for bot